hamzacodesfast/since-this-call/README.md

 # Since This Call 📉📈

-**Since This Call** is a "Social Accountability Engine" that tracks the performance of crypto and stock predictions ("calls") made on X (formerly Twitter).
+**Since This Call** is a "Social Prediction Tracker" that tracks the performance of crypto and stock predictions ("calls") made on X (formerly Twitter).

 Paste a tweet URL, and the app will tell you exactly how that asset has performed since the moment the tweet was posted.